What is Tax Planning: A Comprehensive Guide (2023)

 Just because you can’t deduct traditional IRA contributions this year doesn’t mean all is lost.

-Even if you cannot deduct your IRA contribution, you should still consider doing so.
+Even if you cannot deduct your IRA contribution, you should still consider making the contribution anyway.

 Your earnings will still grow tax-deferred.
 This can benefit you in the long run, depending on your investment options.
 With effective tax planning, you can eventually make use of those nondeductible IRA contributions by doing Roth conversions.

-In fact, nondeductible IRA contributions can be a great way to do backdoor Roth conversions, which we’ll discuss under Advanced Tax Planning topics.
+In fact, nondeductible IRA contributions can be a great way to do backdoor Roth conversions, which we’ll discuss under Advanced Tax Planning, in the next section.

 You don’t have to contribute to an IRA by the end of the tax year.